Adamskoullos/TraderDashboards/README.md

     - To be aware of the current overall market sentiment and whether it is a risk on session or risk off session and tracking what asset class funds are being put to work in
     - To develop the skill of chunking a choice set of the above data points to create a holistic, real-time awareness that empowers a trader to take decisive action and seize the moment
-    - To add the informational edge from TraderDash to the traders existing price action strategy to increase win rate, increase the size of winners thus improving their risk/reward ratio, ultimately improving the traders overall expectancy
+    - To add the informational edge from TraderDashboards to the traders existing price action strategy to increase win rate, increase the size of winners thus improving their risk/reward ratio, ultimately improving the traders overall expectancy